Lucid Bay Insights

 Organizational changes are, of course, another part of the solution.
 Personally, the following changes have proven to be useful to me:

-- It can also be done only among team representatives.
+• The team can also do this only among team representatives.

 The adjustment described above is minimal at first glance and I can confirm that the adjustments have brought us the desired results.
 And the necessary changes should really be minimal, while achieving the desired goals.